aayushsamaiyar/Url-Shortner/README.md

 An app to shorten your URL's.
 built over ejs, nodejs, express and mongodb.

-# download
-install all the dependencies by typing npm install
 # to run server

+install all the dependencies by typing - npm install

-type npm start
+And start the server by typing - npm start